 Your trip to Italy could take in bustling cities, expansive mountains and mouth-watering cuisine.
 Take out a European travel insurance policy with the right level of cover for you.
 Cover options to think about include:

 Standard travel insurance might not give you adequate cover.
 When you get quotes with us, we’ll ask you if you want to include winter sports travel insurance cover.
 Make sure you’ve got enough medical cover while on skiing break and think about cover for your equipment or travel disruption caused by bad weather too.

 Pickpocketing is common in the large cities in Italy.
 Be careful, and if you’re taking expensive tech with you, think about additional cover for your items.

 In case you need to cut your trip short or cancel it unexpectedly.
 You’ll need to have bought your insurance a little in advance to take advantage of cancellation cover, so don’t leave it to the last minute.

-Your EHIC won’t bring you home in an emergency, or provide routine medical care, so make sure your travel insurance policy provides some medical cover and includes repatriation.
+Your EHIC or GHIC won’t bring you home in an emergency, or provide routine medical care, so make sure your travel insurance policy provides some medical cover and includes repatriation.